Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

 A second consequence of $\lambda$ is that, due to the expanded state space, the space of neighborhood sums $m$ (which determine how sites are updated) is also expanded.
 In the logistic GOL, possible $m$ values span the range $[0,8]$ and comprise an eight-fold convolution of the Cantor set.
-To account for this, we assign two unit-length intervals centered at $m=2$ and $m=3$ to assign the neighborhood sum regions of stability and growth, respectively (\Fref{fig:model}b).
+To account for this, we assign two unit-length intervals centered at $m=2$ and $m=3$ as the neighborhood sum regions of stability and growth, respectively (\MainFigref{fig:model}b).
 We denote the limits of these intervals by $t_1 = 1.5, t_2 = 2.5,$ and $t_3 = 3.5$, such that sites get updated in the following fashion:

-The rules of Conway's and logistic GOL are summarized in \Fref{fig:model}a, and snapshots of asymptotic behavior of the logistic GOL are displayed in \Fref{fig:model}b.
-It has been previously identified~\cite{Ibrahimi2019} that the dynamic and asymptotic behavior of logistic GOL for $0.875<\lambda<1$ is similar to Conway's GOL, where the system settles to a sparse inactive asymptotic state.
-Whereas, for $\lambda \leq 0.875$, the system possesses active asymtotic states, which increasingly cover the system as $\lambda$ decreases (\Fref{fig:model}c).
+The rules of Conway's and logistic GOL are summarized in \MainFigref{fig:model}a, and snapshots of the asymptotic behavior of the logistic GOL at various $\lambda$ are displayed in \MainFigref{fig:model}b.
+As previously identified~\cite{Ibrahimi2019}, the dynamic and asymptotic behavior of logistic GOL for $0.875<\lambda<1$ is similar to Conway's GOL, where the system settles to a sparse inactive asymptotic state.
+Whereas for $\lambda \leq 0.875$, the system possesses active asymptotic states, which increasingly cover the system as $\lambda$ decreases (\MainFigref{fig:model}b).
+While previous work has discussed the asymptotic density around $\lambda = 0.875$ and the maze-like striped patterns at $\lambda < 0.7$~\cite{Ibrahimi2019}, no proper critical behavior has been identified.
+Here, we identify two points with distinct critical properties -- marking the boundaries between different asymptotic phases (\MainFigref{fig:model}b(iii)-(iv)\,) -- and characterize them through cluster analyses and power-law distributions.
+Importantly, the critical behaviors discussed here are independent of the initialization density: as long as the grid remains active, it converges to the same behavior regardless of the initial conditions (see \SupNoteref{sec:invariancetoinitialconds} for details).
+This distinguishes our model from others that rely on random initial conditions as effective control parameters, even though their update rules are deterministic.

-To investigate the asymptotic dynamics in detail, we perform simulations of the logistic GOL where the state space is truncated up to the $10^{\text{th}}$ order of the Cantor set.
-In other words, during simulations, any state with a higher-order Cantor value is ``lumped'' into the nearest Cantor value of order $\leq 10$ (see Appendix \ref{sec:LGOL implementation} for implementation).
-As reported in following sections, this modification makes it possible to perform cluster analyses of the system while maintaining the features of logistic GOL with an un-truncated Cantor set.
+To study the critical properties of the asymptotic dynamics, we perform simulations of the logistic GOL where the state space is truncated up to the $10^{\text{th}}$ order of the Cantor set.
+In other words, during simulations, any state with a higher-order Cantor value is `lumped' into the nearest Cantor value of order $\leq 10$ (see \SupNoteref{sec:LGOL_implementation} for implementation).
+Although this order is arbitrary, we note that the asymptotic behavior of the system remains unchanged if the Cantor set is truncated at higher orders.